-RAM(Random Access Memory) is a part of computer’s Main Memory which is directly accessible by CPU.
-RAM is used to Read and Write data into it which is accessed by CPU randomly.
-RAM is volatile in nature, it means if the power goes off, the stored information is lost.
+RAM(Random Access Memory) is a part of the computer’s Main Memory which is directly accessible by the CPU.
+RAM is used to Read and Write data into it which is accessed by the CPU randomly.
+RAM is volatile in nature, which means if the power goes off, the stored information is lost.
 RAM is used to store the data that is currently processed by the CPU.
 Most of the programs and data that are modifiable are stored in RAM.

-Integrated RAM chips are available in two form:
+Integrated RAM chips are available in two forms:

-The block diagram of RAM chip is given below.
+The block diagram of the RAM chip is given below.

 The SRAM memories consist of circuits capable of retaining the stored information as long as the power is applied.
 That means this type of memory requires constant power.
 SRAM memories are used to build Cache Memory.

 DRAM stores the binary information in the form of electric charges applied to capacitors.
 The stored information on the capacitors tends to lose over a period of time and thus the capacitors must be periodically recharged to retain their usage.
+DRAM requires refresh time.
 The main memory is generally made up of DRAM chips.

 For storing information in this cell, transistor T is turned on and an appropriate voltage is applied to the bit line.
 This causes a known amount of charge to be stored in the capacitor.
 After the transistor is turned off, due to the property of the capacitor, it starts to discharge.
 Hence, the information stored in the cell can be read correctly only if it is read before the charge on the capacitors drops below some threshold value.